 If you’re looking for a dog-friendly place to stay in San Sebastian, that is also a fabulous place for humans to stay, I highly recommend the Far Out Inn.
 Located on the slopes above the main beach, it has a stunning view from many of the rooms and the breakfast room, and is also beautifully stylish, in a colourful, eclectic fashion.
 There’s only four rooms, so it’s best to book ahead, particularly during the warmer months of the year.
 And there’s no additional charge for your dog staying!

-Rooms at the Far Out Inn can be booked on their website or through Airbnb.
+Rooms at the Far Out Inn can be booked at Hotels.com.
 The room we stayed in cost about €100 per night during the low season, including breakfast and parking.
-Check out further reviews at TripAdvisor.
+Click here to check out the latest prices at Hotels.com or check out further reviews at TripAdvisor.
 (Note: The author paid for her stay.)